petsasj/FIWAREHub/README.md

 This solution has been developed using Microsoft dotnet Core.
 Dotnet core in itself is cross-platform and should run on all OS environments.
 There are no extra requirements, other than the Docker-Engine

-Also this solution is based on Docker and Docker-Compose.

 ## Installation